 Additionally, drug companies have a duty to use compounds that do not put the people who take it in unnecessary harm.
 The stark contrasts between the rates of hypophosphatemia in people taking Injectafer and those taking a similar iron supplement suggest that the makers of Injectafer may have breached this duty, as well.

-4. Compensation for victims of Injectafer
+4. What compensation can victims of Injectafer get?

 Victims of Injectafer who have suffered from hypophosphatemia and who elect to pursue a lawsuit stand to recover compensatory damages for their losses.
 Compensatory damages aim to bring a victim back to where they were before they suffered their injuries by providing compensation for their losses.